DrItanium/syn/misc/PEGTL/README.md

 // The same parsing rule implemented with the PEGTL:

-using namespace pegtl;
+using namespace tao::pegtl;

-struct integer
-   : seq< opt< one< '+', '-' > >,
-          plus< digit > > {};
+struct integer : seq< opt< one< '+', '-' > >, plus< digit > > {};
 ```

 PEGs are superficially similar to Context-Free Grammars (CFGs), however the more deterministic nature of PEGs gives rise to some very important differences.
-The included [grammar analysis](https://github.com/ColinH/PEGTL/blob/master/doc/Grammar-Analysis.md) finds several typical errors in PEGs, including left recursion.
+The included [grammar analysis](doc/Grammar-Analysis.md) finds several typical errors in PEGs, including left recursion.

 ### Design

+The PEGTL is designed to be "lean and mean", the core library consists of approximately 5000 lines of code.
+Emphasis is on simplicity and efficiency, preferring a well-tuned simple approach over complicated optimisations.

-The PEGTL is mostly concerned with parsing combinators and grammar rules, and with giving the user control over what else happens during a parsing run.
+The PEGTL is mostly concerned with parsing combinators and grammar rules, and with giving the user of the library (the possibility of) full control over all other aspects of a parsing run.
+Whether/which actions are taken, and whether/which data structures are created during a parsing run, is entirely up to the user.

-The PEGTL is designed to be "lean and mean", the actual core library has about 3000 lines of code.
-Emphasis is on simplicity and efficiency but without adding any large constructions for optimising parsers.

-Whether and which actions are taken, and which data structures are created during a parsing run, is entirely up to the user of the library, however we provide some [examples](https://github.com/ColinH/PEGTL/blob/master/doc/Contrib-and-Examples.md#examples) for typical situation like unescaping escape sequences in strings, building a generic [JSON](http://www.json.org/) data structure, and on-the-fly evaluation of arithmetic expressions.
+Included are some [examples](doc/Contrib-and-Examples.md#examples) for typical situation like unescaping escape sequences in strings, building a generic [JSON](http://www.json.org/) data structure, and on-the-fly evaluation of arithmetic expressions.

 Through the use of template programming and template specialisations it is possible to write a grammar once, and use it in multiple ways with different (semantic) actions in different (or the same) parsing runs.